 Are you still a member of the Academy?

 Yes.
 But I’ve only been a member of the Academy for like ten years.
 I was put up for membership over the years—twice—before I was finally taken in.
-Now let me see [takes his wallet]..
+Now let me see [takes his wallet].
 I became a member of the Academy in… where’s my membership card… in 2007.
 Only in 2007 because I was never accepted.
 But I’m happy to be in, and I was a member of the foreign-language committee, so every year I would see 35 out of 90 movies.
 I have become friends with the directors of the foreign movies that I mentioned, because of my love for their movies.
-They don’t neccessarily broaden my horizon, but the few movies that I love, I see them over and over again—I see them a dozen times, sometimes two dozen times.
-The reason that I know those directors, is because I write them and ask them for a copy of the movie after I had seen it at the Academy and liked it so much.
+They don’t necessarily broaden my horizon, but the few movies that I love, I see them over and over again—I see them a dozen times, sometimes two dozen times.
+I know those directors because I write them for a copy of the movie after I had seen it at the Academy and liked it so much.

 Do foreign films have something that you may not find in American films?

 Always.
 In recent years I’ve become less and less interested in American movies.
 I don’t watch them very much.